Hands on: Hands on: iPhone 11 Pro Max review

 The main thing that we tried out in our preview time was the gaming capabilities of the new iPhone 11 Pro Max (we’re not going to get used to that name any time soon).
 A lot was made of the fact the A13 Bionic chipset is not only the fastest in any smartphone, but also one of the most graphically-powerful too.

-Testing Pascal’s Wager in the demo area showed a couple of things: the game took a little while longer to load than we expected, but once going the graphical prowess of the light bouncing off the main character’s armor, and the rendering of the shadows around, was really amazing on a smartphone.
+Testing the game Pascal’s Wager in the demo area showed a couple of things: it took a little while longer to load than we expected, but once going the graphical prowess of the light bouncing off the main character’s armor, and the rendering of the shadows around, was really amazing on a smartphone.

 The key question is how this power translates to a long gaming session - Apple is confident it can keep things trucking along for the entire time, but let’s find out how that affects the power levels over a longer session.